Bucharest Light rail: History

 Lines 1 and 10 are considered light rail; due to recent modernizations, these routes use upgraded tracks for almost the entire line and mostly new rolling stock.
 They form a ring around central Bucharest, with line 10 running services clockwise (from Romprim – Piața Sudului – Șura Mare – Șoseaua Viilor – Pasaj Basarab – Bucur Obor – Pod Mihai Bravu – Piața Sudului – Romprim) and line 1 running services counterclockwise (from Romprim – Piața Sudului – Pod Mihai Bravu – Bucur Obor – Pasaj Basarab – Șoseaua Viilor – Șura Mare – Piața Sudului – Romprim).
-In 2021, it entered in rehabilitation, from Bd Timișoara to Bd Vasile Milea, in order to accommodate new rolling stock.
+In 2021, it entered in rehabilitation, from Bd Timișoara to Șoseaua Grizăvești, in order to accommodate new rolling stock.
+The lines got deviated again due to a fire at an electric transformer station on Nițu Vasile Str. which closed temporary trams and trolleybuses from Piața Sudului (South Square) to Romprim and Turnu Măgurele (trolleybus line 73).
+Lines 1 and 10 are going left (1) and right (10) at Piața Sudului Roundabout.
+Trams are now having the terminal at Șura Mare, used by line 19 in the past, and then continue the ring.
+Also line 10 got Imperio trams from Militari depot starting from May 2023, but also fleet will be constituted from Bucur LF, and V3A-CH-PPPC and probably V3A-93, depending on the demand.
+Line 1 will also receive Astra Imperio Metropolitan.